jgscott/STA380/README.md

 Readings:
 - ISL Section 5.2 for a basic overview.
-- [These notes](http://jgscott.github.io/SDS325H_Spring2015/files/05-QuantifyingUncertaintyPart1.pdf), pages 99-111.
-This is an introduction to the bootstrap from the (by now familiar) perspective of linear regression modeling, but it conveys the essential idea.
+- [These notes](notes/QuantifyingUncertainty.pdf) on bootstrapping and the permutation test.
+- [Section 2 of these notes](notes/decisions_supplement.pdf), on bootstrap resampling.
+You can ignore the stuff about utility if you want.
 - [This R walkthrough](http://jgscott.github.io/teaching/r/creatinine/creatinine_bootstrap.html) on using the bootstrap to estimate the variability of a sample mean.
 - [Another R walkthrough](http://jgscott.github.io/teaching/r/titanic/titanic_permtest.html) on the permutation test in a simple 2x2 table.
 - Any basic explanation of the concept of value at risk (VaR) for a financial portfolio, e.g. [here](https://en.wikipedia.org/wiki/Value_at_risk), [here](http://www.investopedia.com/articles/04/092904.asp), or [here](http://people.stern.nyu.edu/adamodar/pdfiles/papers/VAR.pdf).